"He’s one of Marvel's oldest characters and, boy, can he never support his own book."Prince Namor the Sub-Mariner

 - Flying Seafood Special: His other power set.

 - The Friend Nobody Likes: Among the general Marvel hero establishment.
 In All-New Invaders, even Captain America admits that if the vast majority of superheroes heard that Namor was being held prisoner by the Kree, they would say the Kree can keep him.
 The exception is the Invaders themselves, whom Namor fought alongside in the war.
+Since Original Sin and the whole 'mind wiped by Illuminati' thing came out, even Steve has gotten to the point where he can't stand Namor.
+When Captain America himself is openly passive-aggressive and refusing to forgive you, you know you've crossed a line.

 - The Good King: Namor loves Atlantis and will do anything to protect it.
 Those who try to harm his city or his people will deeply regret that decision.